Tank Chart

 Common Uses: Forklifts and other autogas-fueled vehicles.

-Size and Capacity: This tank is approximately 2 feet tall by 1 foot diameter and will hold close to 8 gallons when filled.
+Size and Capacity: This tank is approximately 2 feet tall by 1-foot diameter and will hold close to 8 gallons when filled.

 Notes: There are a few different types of tanks this size.
 The most common is a liquid draw (not the vapor of propane).
-These are to be used in a horizontal position, for example, the type of tank that’s mounted on the back of a forklift.
+These are to be used in a horizontal position, for example, the type of tank mounted on the back of a forklift.
 We offer an exchange and refill service for our commercial customers.
 Storage cages are also available for security and safety.

 100-POUND PROPANE TANKS